Tacocat7/mpi-auto-installer/README.md

 ### The program is currently in active development and not finished!

-Version 2 of the script takes in certain user input such as node names and IPs to write to the system's ```bash/etc/hosts``` file.
-The script backs up the old file, **but deletes the file in the backup folder at the program start!**  The current script also generates a config file at ```bash/etc/mpi-config.conf``` where it is then updated dynamically while the user inputs their system information.
+Version 2 of the script takes in certain user input such as node names and IPs to write to the system's ```bash /etc/hosts``` file.
+The script backs up the old file, **but deletes the file in the backup folder at the program start!**  The current script also generates a config file at ```bash /etc/mpi-config.conf``` where it is then updated dynamically while the user inputs their system information.

 # To run: